 Maryland set annual targets from 2003 to 2014 in a stepped format, with increasing intermediate targets in years 2005, 2008, and 2011.
-The Graduation requirement is met if the annual target is met or the graduation rate improves from the previous year.
-Schools, systems, and the State will be accountable for satisfaction of an ultimate graduation rate by school year 2013-2014.
+The Graduation requirement is met if the annual target is met or the graduation rate improves from the previous year (See Question 7.1.).
+Schools, systems, and the State will be accountable for reaching an ultimate graduation rate by school year 2013-2014.
+In 2011 Maryland will use a cohort graduation rate for the all students group.
+Standards for 2011 were set by the State Board of Education in March 2011 using data from 2010 and a method similar to the one described below.
+Standards will be revisited for 2012 as Maryland moves to including disaggregated subgroups in the calculation of graduation rate for AYP.

-Maryland set separate starting points for each unique grade structure by averaging the starting points across grades for each AYP element - reading, mathematics, attendance, and/or graduation rate as appropriate.
+Maryland set separate starting points for each unique grade structure by averaging starting points across grades for each AYP element - reading, mathematics, attendance, and/or graduation rate as appropriate.